-Note that values of neurons in the l -th layer can be seen as inputs to the sub-network consisting of all layers above the l -th one.
+Note that the output values of neurons in the l -th layer can be seen as inputs to the sub-network consisting of all layers above the l -th one.

-Intuition: Instead of keeping mean = 0 and variance = 1 implicitly through clever weight initialization, we may renormalize values of neurons thoughout the layers.
+Intuition: Instead of keeping mean = 0 and variance = 1 implicitly due to a clever weight initialization, we may renormalize values of neurons throughout the layers.